 There are often times when park users turn on the lights to use the courts, then leave long before the timer turns the lights off.
 Veteran's Park utilizes a system that turns the lights off an hour after they have been activated to prevent lighting vacant courts.
-A similar system can be installed at the courts of the following parks throughout the city:
+A similar system will be installed at the courts of the following parks throughout the city:

-- Broken Arrow Park
+- Broken Arrow Park Horseshoe Court

-- Centennial Park
+- Centennial Park Skate Ramps

-- Chief Jim McSwain Park
+- Chief Jim McSwain Park Basketball Court

-- Deerfield Park
+- Deerfield Park Basketball Court and Skate Ramps

-- Edgewood Park
+- Edgewood Park SLKBP Hardcourt

-- Hobbs Park
+- Hobbs Park Basketball Court

+- Holcom Park Basketball Court

-- Holcom Park
+- Holcom Park Tennis Court

-- Lyons Park
+- Lyons Park Tennis and Basketball Courts